davidmargolin/Congo/backend/README.md

 Set `ENVIRONMENT` var in the `.env` file to `production` in order to connect to a Ropsten provider

-Confirm that the contract abi in `../contracts/contracts/build/contracts/Congo.json` matches the environment you are connecting to
+Confirm that the contract abi in `../contracts/contracts/build/contracts/Congo.json` matches the most recent contract version of environment you are connecting to

 ## Run